lagimik/PartnerCrucible/DataAISolutionArea-AzureOpenAI.md

 [Azure OpenAI Service REST API reference](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/reference)| This article provides details on the inference REST API endpoints for Azure OpenAI.| Microsoft Learn
 [Autogen: Microsoft’s Open-Source Tool for Streamlining Development](https://techcommunity.microsoft.com/t5/educator-developer-blog/autogen-microsoft-s-open-source-tool-for-streamlining/ba-p/4040417) | Autogen is an open-source project by Microsoft, designed to simplify the process of creating and maintaining libraries of data structures and routines.
 It's a powerful tool that can significantly speed up your development process.| Tech Community
 [AutoGen - Getting Started](https://microsoft.github.io/autogen/docs/Getting-Started) | AutoGen is a framework that enables development of LLM applications using multiple agents that can converse with each other to solve tasks.
 AutoGen agents are customizable, conversable, and seamlessly allow human participation.
 They can operate in various modes that employ combinations of LLMs, human inputs, and tools. | GitHub
+[GraphRAG](https://github.com/microsoft/graphrag?tab=readme-ov-file#graphrag) | The GraphRAG project is a data pipeline and transformation suite that is designed to extract meaningful, structured data from unstructured text using the power of LLMs.| GitHub

 ## Labs